caiks/TBOT01/README.md

 ```
 ![model001](images/model001.jpg?raw=true)

-If we looks at the *slices* at the root, we can see that objects are generally nearer on the left than on the right.
+If we look at the *slices* at the root, we can see that objects are generally nearer on the left than on the right.
 This is explained by turtlebot's tendency to move in a clockwise direction skirting around the sides of the room.

 Another property of the *slices* is that some have  near objects ahead, while others have nearer objects at the sides.
 This is explained by turtlebot's tendency to move in straight lines until a threshold is reached (0.7 m) at which point the turtlebot stops and rotates by 30 degrees.